-$\bAtomOIE$ is also a type of $\bOIE$, their instances cannot be further split due to its responding real world event.
+$\bAtomOIE$ is also a type of $\bOIE$, and its instances cannot be further split due to its corresponding real-world event.
 Similarly, $\bCombOIE$ is also a type of $\bOIE$, and their instances can be further split.